 - The unemployment rate in Sumter County where the District is located was 4.3 percent in September 2018 which is a decrease from a rate of 4.7 percent a year ago.
 The State's average unemployment rate is 3.5 percent and is below the national average rate of 3.7 percent. - Inflationary trends in the area are comparable to national indices.
-The national Consumer Price Index (CPI) annual change for all urban consumers changed from changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.
+The national Consumer Price Index (CPI) annual change for all urban consumers changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.

-These factors were considered in preparing the Districts' budget for the 2019 Fiscal Year.
-Total annual revenues are projected to increase by \$17,164 in the Fiscal Year 2019 General Fund budget compared to the final Fiscal Year 2018 budget.
-This increase can be seen in investment income.
-Total Fiscal Year 2019 General Fund expenditures are projected to decrease by \$405,582 compared to the Fiscal Year 2018 final budget, primarily due to a reduction in the transfer to the General Repair and Replacement and Other Road funds.
+These factors were considered in preparing the District's budget for the 2019 Fiscal Year.
+In Fiscal Year 2019, there was no increase to the maintenance assessment rate.
+Total projected operating revenues have increased in the Fiscal Year 2019 budget by \$16,949, compared to the Fiscal Year 2018 final budget.
+Expenses are projected to decrease by \$79,356, primarily in the transfer to the renewal and replacement and other road funds.

-Requests for Information
+Request for Information

-The District's financial statements are designed to present users (residents, taxpayers, customers, investors and creditors) with a general overview of the District's finances and to demonstrate the District's accountability.
+The District's financial statements are designed to present users (citizens, taxpayers, customers, investors and creditors) with a general overview of the District's finances and to demonstrate the District's accountability.
 If you have any questions about the report or need additional financial information, contact the Village Community Development Districts, Finance Department at 984 Old Mill Run, The Villages, FL 32162; Telephone (352) 753-0421.